hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `timeout` - (Optional) Length of time (in minutes, between 5 and 15) a notification to be sent to the VM on the instance metadata server till the VM gets deleted.
 The time duration should be specified in ISO 8601 format.
 Defaults to `PT5M`.

--> **NOTE:** For more information about the terminate notification, please [refer to this doc](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-terminate-notification).
+-> **Note:** For more information about the terminate notification, please [refer to this doc](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-terminate-notification).

 ---